davidjurado/mlcube_examples/fets/model/README.md

 ### Model checkpoint(s)

-The model checkpoints used for a final challenge submission have to be stored inside the MLCube to guarantee reproducibility.
-Therefore, please copy them to the `project/model_ckpts` directory.
-This folder will be copied to the docker image if you use the provided Dockerfile.
+This directory contains model checkpoints that are loaded for inference.
+The checkpoints used for a challenge submission have to be stored inside the MLCube to guarantee reproducibility.
+Therefore, please copy them to the `project/model_ckpts` directory, which will be copied to the docker image if you use the provided Dockerfile.

-TODO maybe add a sentence how to use optional argument for testing.
+When testing your MLCube locally, different checkpoint directories can be passed to an existing MLCube without rebuilding the image, as described in the [example section](#tasks-execution)).

 ### Parameters file

-This is a yaml file (`parameters.yaml`) that contains all extra parameters that aren't files or directories.
+This file (`parameters.yaml`) contains all extra parameters that aren't files or directories.
 For example, here you can place all the hyperparameters that you will use for training a model.
-This file will be passed as an *input parameter* in the MLCube tasks and then it will be read inside the MLCube container.
+The parameters used for a challenge submission have to be stored inside the MLCube to guarantee reproducibility.
+Therefore, please copy the final paramters to the `project/parameters.yaml` file, which will be copied to the docker image if you use the provided Dockerfile.

-TODO maybe add a sentence how to use this as an optional argument for testing.
+When testing your MLCube locally, different parameter files can be passed to an existing MLCube without rebuilding the image, as described in the [example section](#tasks-execution)).

-## Tasks execution
+## Task execution

 Here we describe the simple commands required to build and run MLCubes.
 Note that we use docker-based MLCubes for development, which are converted automatically to singularity images before the official evaluation.